Skip to content

 Orientation

-Elasticsearch In BeBanjo And Sequence 1
+Elasticsearch In Mediagenix On-Demand And Sequence 1

 In Sequence, the Overview page includes a search field that searches all Jobs, and the Work page has a search field used to filter the type of work (e.g. Pending) that you’re focussed on.